IgniteTalks/AddAttendeesToEventBrite/readme.md

 # Getting Started
 ## Setting Up Your Event
 <i>These steps must be completed prior to running the script.</i>
 1. Log into your EventBrite account and navigate to the event that you wish to add attendees to.
-Note the event's 'eid' value, which will be shown in the page's URL.
+Note the event's `eid` value, which will be shown in the page's URL.
 E.g. https://www.eventbrite.com/exampleEvent?eid=123456.
-2. Hit the 'Order Options' drop-down menu (found in the lower-left of the event's home page), then select the 'Order Form' option.
+2. Hit the `Order Options` drop-down menu (found in the lower-left of the event's home page), then select the `Order Form` option.
 You will be redirected to a page that looks like [this](https://i.imgur.com/R9WngVM.png).
 3. Select `Create new form from scratch` and on the next page do the following:
-    * In the 'Collect information from' section, make sure the 'Each attendee' box is selected.
+    * In the `Collect information from` section, make sure the `Each attendee` box is selected.
-    * Under 'Collect attendee information on the following tickets', make sure the 'General Admission' is NOT selected.
+    * Under `Collect attendee information on the following tickets`, make sure the `General Admission` is NOT selected.
-4. Hit the 'Manage Attendees' drop-down menu (found in the lower-left of the Home page), then select the 'Add Attendees' option.
+4. Hit the `Manage Attendees` drop-down menu (found in the lower-left of the Home page), then select the `Add Attendees` option.
 5. On the new page, use your browser's Developer Tools to note the ticket type ID of the event.
-Right-click the 'Quantity' box and click 'Inspect'.
+Right-click the `Quantity` box and click `Inspect`.
 See the following [finding the ID of the quantity field](https://i.imgur.com/isWfSJe.png) example.
 6. Open [AddAttendees.py](https://github.com/tsanevp/AddAttendeesToEventBrite/blob/ec2860f62701801223a1ecf22ebe0a312f8dd868/AddAttendees.py) and replace all the placeholder variables you noted in steps 1 and 5.

 ## Building and Running The Script